Parallel surface defects, Hecke operators, and quantum Hitchin system: Introduction

-Meanwhile, it was shown that the regular monodromy surface defect gives solutions to the Knizhnik-Zamolodchikov (KZ) equations by its vacuum expectation value \cite{Alday:2010vg,Nikita:IV,Nikita:V,Nekrasov:2021tik}.
-The solutions to the KZ equations are coinvariants composed of modules over affine Kac-Moody algebra, twisted by elements of $\text{Bun}_{G_\BC} (\EC;S)$.
-By varying the elements of $\text{Bun}_{G_\BC} (\EC;S)$, the twisted coinvariants are organized into sections of a sheaf over $\text{Bun}_{G_\BC} (\EC;S)$, on which the Ward identities are realized by differential equations giving rise to the structure of twisted $\ED$-module.
-We will show that the vacuum expectation value of the regular monodromy surface defect gives a basis of the twisted coinvariants enumerated by the Coulomb moduli.
-In particular, we will exactly identify which $G_\BC$-bundle is twisted by assigning holomorphic coordinates on $\text{Bun}_{G_\BC} (\EC;S)$ (the stable subset, to be precise) and relating them to the monodromy defect parameters.
+Meanwhile, it was shown in \cite{Alday:2010vg,Nikita:IV,Nikita:V,Nekrasov:2021tik} that the regular monodromy surface defect in the 4d $\EN=2$ gauge theory gives solutions to the Knizhnik-Zamolodchikov (KZ) equations by its vacuum expectation value $\boldsymbol\Psi(\ba;\boldsymbol\g)$.
+The solutions to the KZ equations are coinvariants composed of modules over the affine Kac-Moody algebra $\widehat{\mathfrak{g}}$, twisted by elements of $\text{Bun}_{G_\BC} (\EC;S)$.
+Varying the element $E \in \text{Bun}_{G_\BC} (\EC;S)$, the $E$-twisted coinvariants are organized into sections of a sheaf over $\text{Bun}_{G_\BC} (\EC;S)$, on which the Ward identities are realized by differential equations giving rise to the structure of twisted $\ED$-module \cite{Frenkel:2005pa}.
+This twisted $\ED$-module is precisely the sheaf of differential operators on $\text{Bun}_{G_\BC} (\EC;S)$, twisted by a line bundle $\mathfrak{L}\to \text{Bun}_{G_\BC} (\EC;S)$.\footnote{More precisely, a tensor product of complex powers of line bundles.
+See \eqref{eq:twist}.} Thus, in order to incorporate the results of \cite{Alday:2010vg,Nikita:IV,Nikita:V,Nekrasov:2021tik} within the framework of the geometric Langlands correspondence, one must establish the precise parametrization of a parabolic bundle $E \in \text{Bun}_{G_\BC} (\EC;S)$, for which the vev $\boldsymbol\Psi(\ba;\boldsymbol\g)$ of the monodromy surface defect is viewed as an $E$-twisted coinvariant, in terms of the monodromy parameters $\boldsymbol\g$ associated with the defect.
+Moreover, one must identify the data of the twisting $\mathfrak{L}$ in terms of the gauge theory parameters.
+In section \ref{sec:reg}, we will demonstrate that the monodromy parameters $\boldsymbol\g$ are identified with holomorphic coordinates on an open patch of $\text{Bun}_{G_\BC}(\EC;S)$, through the way that the KZ equation is shown to be satisfied by $\boldsymbol\Psi(\ba;\boldsymbol\g)$ (see \eqref{eq:bungpara} and \eqref{eq:kzgauge}).
+Moreover, we will also show that the associated twisting $\mathfrak{L}$ is determined by the mass parameters of the 4d $\EN=2$ gauge theory.
+It also precisely matches with the monodromy data of the ${}^L G_\BC$-oper $\r_\ba$ labeled by the same Coulomb moduli $\ba$, as anticipated in the geometric Langlands correspondence (see \eqref{eq:twgauge} and \eqref{eq:monoparameter2}).